 What a sketchbook practice has given me

-I’ve been thinking about what my sketchbook practice has brought to my life and beyond the actual pages… here I share some reflections:
+I’ve been thinking about what my sketchbook practice has brought to my life beyond the actual pages… here are a few thoughts:

 A home for my creativity